jdeluyck/kcoreorg-website/_posts/2008/2008-01-22-fuckin-nmbs.md

 Do you think the managers of the railways notice this?
 Ofcourse not.
 They might even get another bonus for ending a strike without having to give anything to the employees.
 The only ones who suffer are the travellers, who after a long day of work just want to get home.

-I support the right to strike, but they&#8217;re really stretching it.
+I support the right to strike, but they're really stretching it.
 No more sympathy from me, strikers!